docksal/docksal/docs/behat.md

 ![](img/behat-test-features.png)

-## Using host selenium2-driver
+## Using host's selenium2 driver

-You can use selenium from your host machine instead of the selenium in a container.
+You can use selenium from your host machine instead of the one in a container.

 Selenium Standalone Server is available [here](http://www.seleniumhq.org/download/).
 WebDriver for Chrome is available [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).